alifnay/text_sentiment/README.md

 For example, given the input *"I don't love you, like I did yesterday."* the sentiment analysis detects a **negative** sentiment.
 In contrast, with the input *"You are so beautiful today"* the sentiment is identified as **positive**.

+## Model Components

+1. **Data Model**: The `data_model` module handles data preprocessing, transforming raw text into a format suitable for model ingestion.
+This module cleans, tokenizes, and prepares data, improving model accuracy by ensuring consistency in input formatting.

+2. **Runtime Model**: The `runtime_model` module integrates with the Hugging Face library and leverages pre-trained language models fine-tuned for sentiment analysis.
+This component is responsible for predicting sentiment labels based on input text.

+3. **Configuration Management**: Through the configuration files (`config.yml`), users can specify model parameters, data paths, and various runtime settings.
+This flexibility allows easy tuning of the model to suit specific sentiment analysis tasks or datasets.

 ## Prerequisites

 To run this project, ensure the following are installed: